Disruptions across the rail network

 Please be advised that replacement vehicles may be busier than usual, and you should allow extra time for your journey.

-Engineering work is taking place between Newcastle and Ashington, closing all lines.
+Engineering work is taking place between Redhill and Tonbridge, closing all lines overnight from Monday evening until Friday morning.

 As a result, the following trains will not run, and will be replaced by buses: